krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-03-21-everybody-lies.md

 ## JVM bug

-That bug was originally found by me, the original discussion over that topic is [here](https://github.com/jvm-profiling-tools/async-profiler/discussions/541){:target="_blank"}.
+That bug was originally spotted by me, the original discussion over that topic is [here](https://github.com/jvm-profiling-tools/async-profiler/discussions/541){:target="_blank"}.
 My reconstruction was much more complicated than Andrei's, that's why I prefer to show his version.
 The bug is registered with number [JDK-8281677](https://bugs.openjdk.java.net/browse/JDK-8281677){:target="_blank"}.